1986 Queensland state election

 Elections were held in the Australian state of Queensland on 1 November 1986 to elect the 89 members of the state's Legislative Assembly.
 It followed a redistribution which increased the number of seats in the Assembly from 82 to 89.

 The election resulted in a seventh consecutive term for the National Party under Sir Joh Bjelke-Petersen.
 It was the 11th consecutive term for the National Party in Queensland since it first came to office in 1957.
 The Nationals secured a majority in their own right, with 49 seats.
 It is the only time that the Nationals have ever won enough seats to govern alone in an election at any level.
 They had come up one seat short of an outright majority in 1983, but picked up a majority after persuading two Liberals to cross the floor.

 This was the last time that a non-Labor Government was elected at a Queensland state election until 2012, although the Coalition briefly held government from 1996 to 1998 following the Mundingburra by-election.

+This was the last time that a non-Labor Government was re-elected at a Queensland state election as of 2024.